Overview of Retirement Tax Friendliness

 Another type of tax that is of particular importance to retirees is the estate tax.
 In recent years, legislatures across the U.S. have either repealed their state estate taxes or have increased the local estate tax exemption.
 For reference, the estate tax exemption is the limit below which estates do not owe taxes.

-The federal estate tax exemption has increased over the years to $13.61 million in 2024 (from $12.92 million in 2023).
+The federal estate tax exemption has increased over the years to $13.99 million in 2025 (up from $13.61 million in 2024).
 Of the 12 states and Washington, D.C. that have their own estate tax, nine have an exemption of $5 million or less.
-Oregon have the lowest exemption at $1 million.
+Oregon has the lowest exemption at $1 million.

-Similar to the estate tax, an inheritance tax affects property that's passed on to loved ones.
-The tax applies not to the estate itself, but to the recipients of the property from that estate.
+Similar to the estate tax, an inheritance tax affects assets after they are passed on to loved ones.
+In other words, the tax applies not to the estate itself, but to the recipients of the property from that estate.
 For example, if you receive $1,000 as an inheritance and are subject to a 10% inheritance tax, you would pay $100 back in taxes.

 Six states have an inheritance tax.
-Of these, one state (Maryland) also has an estate tax.
-Inheritance taxes typically provide exemptions or lower rates for direct family members, while fully taxing non-relatives.
+Of these, just one state (Maryland) also has an estate tax.
+Inheritance taxes typically provide exemptions or lower rates for direct family members, while often fully taxing non-relatives.